Resound-fm/peaks.js/doc/API.md

     // Mouse-wheel mode: either 'none' or 'scroll'
     wheelMode: 'none',

+    // Auto-scroll the waveform when the playhead reaches the edge of
+    // the visible waveform
+    autoScroll: true,

+    // The offset in pixels edge of the visible waveform to trigger
+    // auto-scroll
+    autoScrollOffset: 100,

+    // Enables point markers to be shown on the zoomable waveform
+    enablePoints: true,

+    // Enables segments to be shown on the zoomable waveform
+    enableSegments: true,

     segmentOptions: {
       // Some segment options can be overridden for the zoomable waveform,